tzjtatata/Myriad/README.md

 # Myriad
 Open-sourced codes, IAD vision-language datasets and pre-trained checkpoints for Myriad.

+## Code
+The codes will be availalbe soon.